What is employee participation and how to increase it?

 What is the required minimum percentage of employee participation?

 The minimum percentage of employee participation for most countries in the US is 70%.
-If a company wants to offer health insurance through the Small Business Health Options Program (SHOP), at least 70% of its eligible employees must enroll in the plan.
+If a company wants to offer health insurance through the Small Business Health Options Program (SHOP), at least 70% of its eligible employees must enrol in the plan.
 This minimum can vary by state.

 You can use the MPR Calculator to check your eligibility if you run a small business.